I hold an Electrical and Electronics Engineering degree (FPMs, 2007) and PhD degree (FPMs, 2011).

 I received the IBM Belgian award 2012 for best PhD thesis in Informatics.

 I was awarded by ISCA for Best Student Paper at the Interspeech 2009 conference.
 I was also among the finalists for the Best Student Paper at the Eusipco 2008 conference.
+One of the works I supervised was awarded Best Student Paper at Interspeech 2014.

 I was an invited researcher at the Izmir Institute of Technology (Jun-Jul 09) and at the University of California Los Angeles (Apr-Jun 10).